neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/3-claim/chapter.md

 ## Wrap Up

-In this chapter we flexed the knowledge we've gained in this course to implement the `claim` method.
+In this chapter we used the knowledge we've gained to implement the `claim` method.
 Next chapter we'll enable refunds, which works very similarly to the `claim` method.